hyperledger/bevel-operator-fabric/website-docs/docs/user-guide/develop-chaincode-locally.md

 ---

-Develop the chaincode locally has the following benefits, you can:
+Developing the chaincode locally has the following benefits; for example you can:

 - Develop the chaincode locally and test it locally.
 - Debug the chaincode locally.